 7 Sneaky Reasons Your Hair Is Going Gray Too Soon

-Because you wondered what was up with all those silver strands.
+Because you’ve always wondered what was up with all those silver strands.

 Your mom (or dad) grayed early

-Steel-colored locks are partly in your genes, says Doris Day, MD, clinical associate professor of dermatology at New York University Langone Medical Center and author of Forget the Facelift.
-A new study published in Nature Communications isolated one gene variant linked to graying after researchers analyzed hair features of 6,000 Latin Americans.
+You’ve probably always wondered what causes gray hair?
+Well, steel-colored locks are partly in your genes, says Doris Day, MD, clinical associate professor of dermatology at New York University Langone Medical Center and author of Forget the Facelift.
+A study published in Nature Communications isolated one gene variant linked to graying after researchers analyzed hair features of 6,000 Latin Americans.
 Though you might be surprised about just how much gray you have if you’ve been coloring your hair for years (or decades), says Dr. Day.
 And you can blame mom and dad.
 Just like whether you go bald or not, graying genes come from both sides of the family, says Dr. Day.
-Don’t fall for these common hair myths.
+Gray hair is a natural part of aging, but dermatologists want you to stop believing these 10 anti-aging myths.

 You may have an autoimmune condition